nazarhapak/nazarhapak/design-decisions.md

 2. Hero
 3. Skills
 4. Projects
-5. About Me
+5. Blog
-6. Blog
+6. What to expect
-7. What to expect
+7. How it works
 8. CTA
 9. Footer